ImageMagick v6 Examples --

 [IM Output]

-If your images has transparent components that that you do need to preserve, then this is not the Alpha Composition operator you need.
-More than likely you want to use 'Dst_In' instead, to subtract the transparent areas of the source overlay from your destination (in which case both images need a "-matte" channel added.
+If your images have transparent components that you need to preserve, then this is not the Alpha Composition operator you need.
+More than likely you want to use 'Dst_In' instead, to subtract the transparent areas of the source overlay from your destination (in which case both images need to have an alpha channel enabled and used.

-This operator is explained in even more detail in Using a Mask Image with Fonts and in Channels - Erasing Parts of an Image.
+This operator is explained in even more detail in Using a Mask Image with Fonts and in Editing Image Masks.
 It is also used in many other examples throughout these pages.

 Copy_Red, Copy_Green, Copy_Blue